World Wide Web: Search engine

 A web search engine or Internet search engine is a software system that is designed to carry out web search (Internet search), which means to search the World Wide Web in a systematic way for particular information specified in a web search query.
 The search results are generally presented in a line of results, often referred to as search engine results pages (SERPs).
 The information may be a mix of web pages, images, videos, infographics, articles, research papers, and other types of files.
 Some search engines also mine data available in databases or open directories.
 Unlike web directories, which are maintained only by human editors, search engines also maintain real-time information by running an algorithm on a web crawler.
 Internet content that is not capable of being searched by a web search engine is generally described as the deep web.

+In 1990, Archie, the world's first search engine, was released.
+The technology was originally an index of File Transfer Protocol (FTP) sites, which was a method for moving files between a client and a server network.
+This early search tool was superseded by more advanced engines like Yahoo! in 1995 and Google in 1998.

 Deep web

 The deep web, invisible web, or hidden web are parts of the World Wide Web whose contents are not indexed by standard web search engines.
 The opposite term to the deep web is the surface web, which is accessible to anyone using the Internet.
 Computer scientist Michael K. Bergman is credited with coining the term deep web in 2001 as a search indexing term.

 The content of the deep web is hidden behind HTTP forms, and includes many very common uses such as web mail, online banking, and services that users must pay for, and which is protected by a paywall, such as video on demand, some online magazines and newspapers, among others.

-The content of the deep web can be located and accessed by a direct URL or IP address, and may require a password or other security access past the public website page.
+The content of the deep web can be located and accessed by a direct URL or IP address and may require a password or other security access past the public website page.